Your message was sent successfully

 Search

 MILKOM JSC, a milk-processing sub-holding, combines six production sites - Izhmoloko, Sarapul-Moloko, Glazov-Moloko, Kezsky Cheese Factory, Perm Cold Store Complex “Sozvezdie” and Kazan Dairy Factory; the latter became part of the agricultural holding in 2017.
-The total processing volume in 2020 amounted to 574.7 thousand tons of milk (in physical weight).
+The total processing volume in 2024 amounted to 714,2 thousand tons of milk (in physical weight).

-The main goal of the sub-holding team is to achieve the milk processing volume of more than 1 million tons by 2021.
 For this purpose, MILKOM JSC is actively investing in modernization, updating of production capacities, increasing in processing volumes and expansion of the product range.

 The products of the sub-holding production sites are delivered to 72 regions of the Russian Federation.

-• The milk processing volume in 2021 is 521.3 thousand tons (in physical weight).
+• The milk processing volume in 2024 is 639 thousand tons (in physical weight).

-• The proceeds from the product sales in 2021 is 38.3 billion rubles.
+• The proceeds from the product sales in 2024 is 65,4 billion rubles.

 Izhmoloko